 Then there’s the Mediterranean Sea itself, and the effect it has upon the traditions and lives of those who live by it.
 Islands like Mallorca and Malta are scattered with peaceful seaside towns that have resisted the onslaught of restaurants and bars, retaining their maze of winding cobbled streets that hide local cafes serving fresh fish and lead to the shore where leathery-faced fisherman consider their tangle of nets and catches of the day while basking in the midday sun.

 Of course, Mediterranean beaches cannot be ignored; foreign tourists flock to them for good reason, and if you select wisely there are still a great many secret gems to be found.
 But there are also a number of little known walks in the Mediterranean region, both around coastlines and further inland; few visitors to Marbella take on La Concha, while it is all too easy to remain beached upon a deck chair in Malta rather than trek to see the Azure Window.

-Ultimately, the raw fundamentals that provided the basis for the Mediterranean’s tourism boom have remained relatively unaffected, and while tourist hotspots are still thriving, there is much to discover off the beaten track in places like Malta, Malia, Marbella and Mallorca, with resources such as My Destination Mallorca proving there is more than sun, sea, sand and sambucas to the Mediterranean.
+Ultimately, the raw fundamentals that provided the basis for the Mediterranean’s tourism boom have remained relatively unaffected, and while tourist hotspots are still thriving, there is much to discover off the beaten track in places like Malta, Malia, Marbella and Mallorca, with resources such as My Guide Mallorca proving there is more than sun, sea, sand and sambucas to the Mediterranean.